 Simultaneously with the payment of expenses, a trustee has the responsibility of collecting and administering the trust assets.
-This may include among other things, vehicle title transfer, business succession, collection and distribution of bonds, bank account transfers and real estate conveyances.
-We help prepare the forms, deeds and documents to effectuate collections and distributions.
+This may include among other things, vehicle title transfer, business succession, collection and distribution of personal assets, account transfers and real estate conveyances.
+We help prepare the necessary accounts transfer documentation forms, real estate deeds and documents to effectuate collections and distributions of all types of assets.
 Sometimes a trust calls for a simple one-time complete distribution to the beneficiaries.
-Other times, often the assets are instead held "in trust" for the benefit of a spouse (marital trust) or for the benefit of a spouse and children (family trust).
+Other times, assets are instead held "in trust" for the benefit of a spouse (marital trust) or for the benefit of a spouse and children (family trust).
 We use our legal experience and knowledge to assist and guide the trustee in the trust administration process.
 Our attorneys provide sophisticated legal advice to the trustee regarding discretionary distributions and guide the trustee to ensure they are acting in a prudent manner.
 We will assist you in the preparation, review and/or presentation of trust accountings.
 In addition, we have extensive involvement in the administration of charitable trusts, including family foundations.
 Ultimately, our team is right there beside the trustee during all aspects of trust administration.